TutteInstitute/toponymy/README.rst

 The following code will generate a topic naming for the documents in the data set using the ``document_vectors``, ``document_map``, and ``embedding_model`` created above.
-(Note that filtering warnings will increase the likelihood that the progress bars will display correctly.)
+(Warning are filtered here because they can interfere with the display of the progress bar.)

 .. code-block:: python